 It's also useful to take useful steps yourself, if possible.
 Self-help options can include talking to your family and friends about how you're feeling, eating a healthy diet and making sure you're adequately rested.

 In more severe depression, it might be necessary to use medication to allow you to lead as normal a life as possible.
 You may be described antidepressants such as SSRIs (Selective Serotonin Reuptake Inhibitors).
 You can see a list of medicines we might offer you on our Choice and Medication portal.

 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

 If you think you may be experiencing postnatal depression, speak to your GP or midwife.
-They will be able to offer support and signpost you to an appropriate service (for example, Open Minds for psychological support).
+They will be able to offer support and signpost you to an appropriate service (for example, NHS Talking Therapies for psychological support).

 Every Mum Matters: A campaign to support new and expectant mums and their families to be able to recognise symptoms of perinatal mental health problems early and encourage them to seek help promptly.